Toyota hybrid including Prius will not start! Toyota hybrid starting problems! What to do!

 - If jumping from another car its engine should not be running.
 (Hybrid does not draw a lot of amps because the high voltage battery cranks engine and alternator probably puts out more voltage than hybrid system normally uses.)

 If there was no unusual drain on the battery (like a light being left on or car left park for weeks) it is time to replace the battery.
 If in doubt about the health of your battery charge it with a charger designed for sealed lead acid(SLA) batteries.
-We have two that we sell:
+You can restore capacity to a battery just by charging it.
+Computer controlled chargers will do a better job than the car and some even go into a desulfate mode but the battery has to be disconnected from the car.

-We recommend the Optima battery because they last significantly longer.
-(We estimate they will last at least ten years!)
+We recommend the Optima battery because they last about twice as long as the orriginal battery.
 With an Optima leaving the lights on a few times will not destroy the battery.
 Your Prius is a great car with great gas mileage! it will probably be on the road for a long time!
 The Prius deserves a long lasting battery!
 If you are in the 48 states we can usually get you a a battery in 2 to 3 days and California NV, and AZ 1 business day.

 - For a 2001 to 2003 Prius click here.